pgjones/sql-tstring/README.rst

 |Build Status| |pypi| |python| |license|

-SQL-tString allows for f-string like construction of sql queries without allowing for SQL injection.
+SQL-tString allows for t-string based construction of sql queries without allowing for SQL injection.
 The basic usage is as follows,

 .. code-block:: python